DrStrangeloovee/syshard-lab-protocol/procedure-and-setup.typ

   ],
 )
 #parbreak()
 To assist the update process we are additionally installing the _apt-listchanges_#footnote("https://packages.debian.org/bookworm/apt-listchanges") package which notifies about package updates by email.
-This ensures that the system administrator is also kept updated on the update process and if manual intervention is needed.
+This ensures that the system administrator is always notified on the update process and if manual intervention is needed.